manhom72/SDS011-by-NOVA/README.md

 ## General Info
 This code reads the data from the SDS011 air quality sensor by Nova using UART protocol and transforms the binary data to the US - Environmental Protection Agengy air quality (AQI) values.
 Those values range from "Good" to "Hazarduous".
 More information on the index can be found here: https://cfpub.epa.gov/airnow/index.cfm?action=aqibasics.aqi

 The device by default will make readings in continuous working mode.
-According to de datasheet the expected life for the device is arount 8000 hrs.
-It is not sure than reducing the frequency of the readings will expand life.
+According to the datasheet the expected life for the device is around 8000 hrs.
+It is not sure that reducing the frequency of the readings will expand life.
 But I've tried, and this can be done from 0 (continuous) to 30 minutes.
 The device will make readings for 30 seconds, then sleep for (n * 60 - 30 seconds), where n is the number of minutes.

 ## Main Features
 With this program you can: